saimayunus925/enscrib/README.md

 Decryption:
 * Compute the original message m using the private key (n, d) and the decryption formula: m = (c^d) mod n

+**PLAN FOR FUTURE UPDATES**
+* Write the AES and DES encryption/decryption algorithms, and use those to similarly encrypt the plaintext file and decrypt the ciphertext.